Chasestombaugh/cs408_project/docs/dev-node/README.md

   and test reports.
 - `npm run debug`: Starts the application with the Node.js inspector enabled for debugging.
 This uses VS Code's built-in debugging tools.
+- `npm run test:setup`: Installs Playwright browsers and dependencies required for running the end-to-end tests.
 - `npm run test:ui`: Launches the Playwright Test UI for interactive test execution and debugging. **NOTE:** This requires a graphical environment and may not work in headless setups like CodeSpaces.